-As an example of the effect upon the rank and As an example of the effect upon the rank and file miners of any scheme to interfere with their first attempts to get relief, may be cited a com-munication under the seal of Local Union 5071, U. M. W. A., Cokeburg, Pa., and signed by the chairman, secretary and a committee of five miners elected at a meeting of seven local unions.
-It is addressed to the executive board of the Croatian Fraternal Union of America, headquarters in Pittsburgh, and shows the disgust of the miners with their officials who try to declare their relief illegal, and their resentment at the decision of the fraternal order, which accepted International Vice-President Murrey's decree of August 2, that the Minery's Preorder, which accepted International Vice-President Murray's decree of August 2, that the Miners' Re-lief Conference "is not a bona fide organization."
+As an example of the effect upon the rank and file miners of any scheme to interfere with their first attempts to get relief, may be cited a communication under the seal of Local Union 5071, U. M. W. A., Cokeburg, Pa., and signed by the chairman, secretary and a committee of five miners elected at a meeting of seven local unions.
+It is addressed to the executive board of the Croatian Fraternal Union of America, headquarters in Pittsburgh, and shows the disgust of the miners with their officials who try to declare their relief illegal, and their resentment at the decision of the fraternal order, which accepted International Vice-President Murray's decree of August 2, that the Miners' Relief Conference "is not a bona fide organization."